sshg/My-Tiny-YOLO/README.md

 # Optimized Tiny YOLO for inland ship detection

-Implementation of tiny-YOLOv2 with depthwise conv layer.
+Implementation of tiny-YOLOv2 with depthwise conv layer based on [Darknet](https://pjreddie.com/darknet/) framework.
 The network was slightly changed for faster detection speed.

 For network, see cfg/my-yolov2-tiny.cfg.